ItMarki/linja-pona/README.md

 They are not official and except for mijon, they are made by me.

-The font file is linja-pona-sin-4.2.otf
+The font file is linja-pona-sin-4.2.otf.

+Note that specific ligatures for these glyphs haven't been made, so luka-san looks different luka-tu.